 Develop your skills as an artist through studio work and one-to-one tuition on our full-time Fine Art degree at Cambridge School of Art.
 Choose to study abroad for one semester in the Netherlands, go on field trips and organise art exhibitions.
-Learn about art theory and techniques, and develop an advanced understanding of contemporary fine art practice, whether you want to become an artist, curator, or even an art therapist.
+Learn about art theory and techniques, and form an advanced understanding of contemporary fine art practice, whether you want to become an artist, curator, or even an art therapist.

 This course will equip you with the skills and knowledge you need to succeed as an artist.
 Through seminars and written work, you’ll develop an understanding of art theory and technique.
 You’ll also specialise in a particular area: you might focus on modern media such as photography, digital imaging or video art; or more traditional media like painting, drawing, sculpture or printmaking.